Labruhtoory/autowhosting/README.md

- ## Web Hosting Server Setup Script & Prerequisites
+ ## Web Hosting Server Setup & Prerequisites

  *Execute this one liner (Recommended as Root) to run the init script and add a WP site.*